- Abnormalities of the Pupil

 (GRADE*: Level of evidence=low, Strength of recommendation=strong)

-If lesion is quiet (dry central core) and no ocular symptoms or associated follicular conjunctivitis:
+If lesion is quiet (dry central core) and no ocular signs or symptoms:

 - leave alone